CoreumFoundation/coreumbridge-xrpl/README.md

 #### Download new version of the contract

-Download new version form the [Releases page](https://github.com/CoreumFoundation/coreumbridge-xrpl/releases) and store locally.
+Download new version from the [Releases page](https://github.com/CoreumFoundation/coreumbridge-xrpl/releases) and store locally.

 #### Deploy new version of the contract